grpc/grpc.io/content/en/docs/what-is-grpc/faq.md

 The gRPC project works in a model where the tip of the master branch is stable at all times.
 The project (across the various runtimes) targets to ship checkpoint releases every 6 weeks on a best effort basis.
 See the release schedule [here](https://github.com/grpc/grpc/blob/master/doc/grpc_release_schedule.md).

+### How can I report a security vulnerability in gRPC?

+To report a security vulnerability in gRPC, please follow the process documented [here](https://github.com/grpc/proposal/blob/master/P4-grpc-cve-process.md).

 ### Can I use it in the browser?

 The [gRPC-Web](https://github.com/grpc/grpc-web) project is Generally Available.